-Number of Absences: ACTION: AT EACH ABSENCE: • The Instant Alert system will contact parents when their Absences are cumulative child is marked absent at school. throughout the year. • The alert system will notify parents regardless of notifying the school advance. • The 1 st letter will be sent home after the 5 th unexcused 5 th absence. • Keep copies of all correspondence/contacts if 5 unexcused days are missed in the same nine weeks. ∠th • Parents will be called directly and a 2 nd letter will be sent.
-6 th • A meeting will be scheduled with the principal/designee to create a Truancy Prevention Plan (TPP).
-0.01 • An additional phone call will be made to the parents.
+Number of Absences: ACTION: AT EACH ABSENCE: • The Instant Alert system will contact parents when Absences are cumulative their child is marked absent at school. throughout the year. • The alert system will notify parents regardless of notifying the school advance.
+5 th • The 1 st letter will be sent home after the 5 th unexcused absence.
+J • Keep copies of all correspondence/contacts if 5 unexcused days are missed in the same nine weeks. • Parents will be called directly and a 2 nd letter will be sent.
+6 th • A meeting will be scheduled with the principal/designee to create a Truancy Prevention Plan (TPP). • An additional phone call will be made to the parents.
 9 th • A 3 rd letter will be sent home. • 2 nd conference will be scheduled.
-(Violation of TPP: Warning of Children in Need of Services).
-1.0th • A direct phone call to the parents.
+(Violation of TPP: Warning of Children in Need of Services). • A direct phone call to the parents.
 12 th • A 4 th letter will be sent home and a referral to the Attendance Review Committee (ARC).